RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - RS40641 - API requests are redirected to an internal IP in case the request arrives from a node which is not the master.
 To avoid this issue, use [`rladmin cluster config`]({{<relref "/rs/references/cli-utilities/rladmin/cluster/config">}}) to configure `handle_redirects` or `handle_metrics_redirects`.

-- RS62986 - When upgrading from version 6.0.x to 6.2.x, you must restart `cnm_exec`.
+- RS62986 - After upgrading from version 6.0.x to 6.2.x, you must restart `cnm_exec` on each cluster node.
+Failure to do so will prevent more advanced state machine handling capabilities from being enabled.
+To restart, run `supervisorctl restart cnm_exec`.

 ## Security